Project Management in a BI/DW/PM environment

 · Scope: The scope of the project needs to be clearly defined during the ‘Initiate' phase in order to be able to assess the impact of possible changes, which might occur during execution.
 This is a challenging task for a BI/DW project as quite often the scope is unclear or vague at the beginning of the project and refined later, but the necessary efforts should be made to avoid this.
 An incorrect or incomplete scope definition generally leads to projects exceeding budget due to uncontrollable changes.

 · Risk: BI/DW projects are mainly focusing on "data” so most of the risks encountered by the project will come from there.
 It is important to clearly define the limits of risk the project is ready to accept in order to be able to decide corrective action or to stop the project if those risks occur.
-It might seem obvious but quite often BI/DW projects are running over budget because unidentified risks, like data quality issues, occur during their execution and require a lot of effort to handle them.
+It might seem obvious but quite often Business Intelligence & Data Warehousing projects are running over budget because unidentified risks, like data quality issues, occur during their execution and require a lot of effort to handle them.